 - Purple circles denote main towns;

 - Yellow circles denote alternative options.

-There are many different festivals and events that you’ll be spoilt for choice – well, in Summer for sure.
+There are many different festivals and events; you’ll be spoilt for choice in Summer.
 You can find out more by clicking on:

 During our time in Norway we have really enjoyed: